 2. Tell the patient to inform the DVLA

-Your responsibility is to explain to the patient that they have a medical condition that may affect their ability to drive and that they have a legal obligation to inform the DVLA or DVA, and to stop driving.
+Your responsibility is to explain to the patient that they have a medical condition or will be receiving treatment that may affect their ability to drive and that they have a legal obligation to inform the DVLA or DVA, and to stop driving.

 It is the driver’s legal responsibility to inform the authorities of this advice and it is a criminal offence for the driver to fail to do so.
 Bear in mind that the decision on whether the patient’s licence will be withdrawn rests with the DVLA or DVA and not the doctor.